dcarrsf/algorithm-patterns/pattern2_modified_binary_search/README.md

 2. **[Find Peak Element](find_peak_element.js)**: Shows how it can find a peak element in different array configurations, including when there's only one element.
 3. **[Search Range](search_range.js)**: Shows how it finds both the first and last occurrence of a target, or returns [-1, -1] if not found.
 4. **[Search Rotated Array](search_rotated_array.js)**: Demonstrates finding an element in a rotated sorted array, including cases where the target is present or absent.

-These examples help illustrate how the modified binary search algorithms adapt to their specific problem constraints while maintaining the core binary search structure.

 ### **Key observations**: